kmfd/9TVs/README.md

 Document Button = Open file upload prompt (feed it one or more .m38/.m3u8 files, or text files in m3u format) Shuffle = Shuffles the playlist.

-Next (N) = Process the next urls on the grid playlist to load one onto the indicated grid space Next All = Starts Nexting each video on the grid Skip30 (N) = Skip the indicated video 30 seconds forward (works with .m3u8 and .mp4) Skip30 All = Skips 30 seconds on each video on the grid
+Next (N) = Process the next urls on the grid playlist to load one onto the indicated grid space (will autonext until it finds one that loads (or youtube))
+Next All = Starts Nexting each video on the grid Skip30 (N) = Skip the indicated video 30 seconds forward (works with .m3u8 and .mp4) Skip30 All = Skips 30 seconds on each video on the grid